duffney/continuous-patching/README.md

 ### Run the workflow

 1. Go to the repository you created from the template and click on the `Actions` tab.
-2. Click on the `Continuous-patching` workflow and then click on the `Run workflow` button.
+2. Click on the `continuous-patch` workflow and then click on the `Run workflow` button.

 ## How it works: